splitnines/ccpumon/README.md

 ## Use Cases

 - Quickly check real‑time CPU usage on IOS‑XE devices with no SNMP configured.
-- Integrate into scripts or cron jobs for periodic CPU health snapshots.
-- Useful for network labs or when managing multiple switches/routers without heavy monitoring infrastructure.
+- Useful for lab networks during testing or production to monitor a suspect device.
 ## License

 This project is released under the MIT License.